mebeim/aoc/2022/README.md

 ### Part 1

 Do you like simulations?
 Today we're gonna need to simulate a crane moving crates stacked on top of each other.
-We start with a few stacks of crates, which is given as input in the following form:
+We start with a few stacks of crates, given as input in the following form:

 ```none
     [D]